-Figure 7: Effect of Different HAPB on UDE Variance for Supplier with Steady Demand
+Figure 6: Effect of Different HAP on UDE Variance for Supplier with Steady Demand

-Figure 7 illustrates how the UDE Variance changes with different HAPB values.
-Each of the profiles is for the same Participant (Supplier - steady demand) over the same period with different HAPB being the only variable.
+Figure 6 illustrates how the UDE Variance changes with different HAP values.
+Each of the profiles is for the same Participant (Supplier - steady demand) over the same period with different HAP being the only variable.

-Figure 7 also details that small differences arise when changing the HAPB value.
-It confirms, as per analysis carried out in previous years within Legacy SEM and continued on to SEM, that the smaller the HAPB the higher the number of events and the magnitude of under-estimation (i.e. graph lines dropping below 0%).
-A small HAPB makes the UDE variations more exposed to SMP variations.
-A larger HAPB would react more slowly to sudden changes in SMP reducing the effects on the under-estimation but increasing periods of over-estimations.
+Figure 6 also details that small differences arise when changing the HAP value.
+It confirms, as per analysis carried out in previous years within Legacy SEM and continued on to SEM, that the smaller the HAP the higher the number of events and the magnitude of under-estimation (i.e. graph lines dropping below 0%).
+A small HAP makes the UDE variations more exposed to SMP variations.
+A larger HAP would react more slowly to sudden changes in SMP reducing the effects on the under-estimation but increasing periods of over-estimations.

-Although differences appear to be small, we see no reason to change the HAPB at the current level of 100 days, which appears to continue to provide the best compromise solution between reducing instances of under-estimation and avoiding excessive over-estimation.
-This HAPB has fewer days where credit cover is underestimated (as opposed to HAPB of 60 and 90 days which have a higher proportion of days under-estimated) while avoiding excessive over-estimation.
+Although differences are greater than previous years, the overall percentage spread from 20 to 100 days is no greater than 2% as displayed in Figure 6.
+We see no reason to change the HAP at the current level of 100 days, which appears to continue to provide the best compromise solution between reducing instances of under-estimation and avoiding excessive over-estimation.

-As shown in previous years' reports a variable demand only tends to accentuate the peaks and troughs of the UDE Variance without changing the observation made on the different values of HAPB.
+As shown in previous years' reports a variable demand only tends to accentuate the peaks and troughs of the UDE Variance without changing the observation made on the different values of HAP.

-The recommendation for number of days in the Historical Assessment Period for SEM year 2022 is 100 days.
+The recommendation for number of days in the Historical Assessment Period for SEM tariff year 2022-2023 is 100 days.

-5. Analysis Percentile Parameter
+4. Analysis Percentile Parameter

 The Analysis Percentile Parameter (known as the AnPP in the Trading and Settlement Code) sets the percentile confidence value in the statistical analysis for determining the Undefined Exposure of a Participant.
 The Analysis Percentile Parameter is the z score taken from the standard normal distribution that corresponds to the Analysis Percentile, representing the number of standard deviations from the mean taken in the statistical analysis.
 Up to and including 2020/2021 the AnPP was based on a two tail z score which is two sides of the statistic (i.e. a value of 1.96 is equivalent to 95% confidence).
-For this year's analysis we also reviewed a one tail z score which is one side of the statistic (i.e. a value of 1.645 is equivalent to 95% confidence).
+For the 2021/2022 analysis we reviewed a one tail z score which is one side of the statistic (i.e. a value of 1.645 is equivalent to 95% confidence).
+The same one tail review was again completed for 2022/2023.